ZoeMaeda/CMT-projet/README.md

 ## Instructions

-To reproduce results in the report, four steps should be followed:
+To reproduce results in the report, three steps should be followed:
-1. Navigate to the "*Parameterchoice.py*" function located in the "*Code*" directory.
-The function contains commented instructions for the user to modify input parameters.
-Modify as desired, and save the file.
+1. Navigate to the "*premiersgraphs.py*" function located in the "code" directory.
+The program should be run, and will open eight plotting windows one after the other, save them and save internal data.
-2. Navigate to the makefile to ensure the Python interpreter selected is yours.
-3. Open the terminal from the project root directory (location of this README.md file).
-You can check this is the case by typing:
-    ```
-    ls
-    ```
-    The terminal should return:
-    ```
-    Code    Data    Internal    README.md   Results    makefile
-    ```
-4. Run the following line in the terminal:
-    ```
-    make
-    ```
-The program will run automatically, and will open two plotting windows in full screen.
-Once you close them , the program cleans up compiled filed files and terminates automatically.
+2. Navigate to the "*regression_lineaire.c*" function located in the "code" directory.
+This program should be run using terminal or run button. "*param.csv*" will be saved.
+3. Navigate to the "*final_graph_prediction.py*" function located in the "code" directory.
+The program should be run, and will open 6 plotting windows one after the other, save them and return in the terminal : predicted distance using linear model : standard deviation using linear model : predicted distance using exponetial model : standard deviation using exponetial model :
 ## Requirements

 Versions of Python and C used are as follows.
 ```
 $ python --version
-Python 3.11.5
+Python 3.9.12

 $ gcc --version
-Apple clang version 14.0.0
+Apple clang version 15.0.0
 ```
-The Python libraries utilized were the following:
+The Python libraries utilized were taken from anaconda :
 ```
-pandas 2.1.4 py311hdb55bb0_0

-numpy 1.26.0 py311h728a8a3_0
+numpy 1.26.4 py311h728a8a3_0
-numpy-base 1.26.0 py311h53bf9ac_0

-subprocess 2.4

-matplotlib 3.8.0 py311hecd8cb5_0
+matplotlib 3.8.4 py311hecd8cb5_0
-matplotlib-base 3.8.0 py311h41a4f6b_0
-matplotlib-inline 0.1.6 py311hecd8cb5_0

 csv 1.0
 ```